retaildevcrews/helium/docs/EngineeringPractices.md

 > All net-new issues need to be triaged, leverage Notes for discussions points as needed

 - Create the issue in the appropriate repo with the appropriate template
-- Add project to the issue (i.e. Helium) - this will add to the master board
+- Add project to the issue (i.e. Helium) - this will add to the main board
   - This is only necessary in a multi-repo project like Helium
 - Add all relevant tags (language, enhancement, bug, design review, etc)
 - Do not add Size, Priority, Milestone, or Assignee